 - A screen for language selection will not appear in step 2 of the procedure below if you purchased a camera intended for the Japanese market.
-To change the display language from Japanese in this case, use the procedure under "Specifying the Display Language (Language)" (page 146).
-Note that a version of this manual in the language you select may not be included with a camera intended for the Japanese market. - Press [ON/OFF] to turn on the camera. - Use [▲], [▼], [◄], and [▶] to select the language you want and then press [SET].
+To change the display language from Japanese in this case, use the procedure under "Specifying the Display Language (Language)" (page 145).
+Note that a version of this manual in the language you select may not be included with a camera intended for the Japanese market. - Camera models sold in certain geographic areas may not support display language selection. - Press [ON/OFF] (Power) to turn on the camera. - Use [▲], [▼], [◄], and [▶] to select the language you want and then press [SET].